-The monetary base is comprised of the total banknotes and coins in circulation and the demand deposits of the commercial banks in the Bank of Israel13 and is determined according to the liquidity demand at the Bank's given interest rate.
-The monetary base is affected both by factors which are not under the control of the Bank, such as government accounts14, and by factors which are controlled by the Bank, such as purchases of foreign exchange and bonds15, as a means of achieving the various objectives of the monetary policy (Table 5).
+The monetary base is comprised of the total banknotes and coins in circulation and the demand deposits of the commercial banks in the Bank of Israel and is determined according to the liquidity demand at the Bank's given interest rate.
+The monetary base is affected both by factors which are not under the control of the Bank, such as government accounts, and by factors which are controlled by the Bank, such as purchases of foreign exchange and bonds, as a means of achieving the various objectives of the monetary policy (Table 5).
 The Bank either absorbs liquidity from the markets or injects liquidity to the commercial banks to satisfy demand for the monetary base based on the BOI's interest rate.

-The Bank adapts the monetary base to the interest rate using monetary instruments by issuing makam and by using auctioned interest-bearing deposits or loans of the banks, which are not included in the monetary base16, in accordance with their liquidity needs.
+The Bank adapts the monetary base to the interest rate using monetary instruments by issuing makam and by using auctioned interest-bearing deposits or loans of the banks, which are not included in the monetary base, in accordance with their liquidity needs.
 In 2013, the Bank renewed its intervention in the foreign exchange market in accordance with its policy to operate in this market when the shekel exchange rate is not in line with the fundamental economic conditions underlying its development.
 In this context, in 2013, the Bank declared a plan for the purchase of foreign currency to offset the effect of natural gas production on the exchange rate.

-In keeping with the trend of the last few years, the monetary base grew in 2016 by about NIS 10.8 billion, reaching approximately NIS 110 billion at the end of the year period's experience from the former period's assumptions.
-13 The public's demand deposits also form part of liquidity in the economy, yet the Bank can only influence their scope indirectly by imposing a reserve requirement on the commercial banks.
+In keeping with the trend of the last few years, the monetary base grew in 2016 by about NIS 10.8 billion, reaching approximately NIS 110 billion at the end of the year imposing a reserve requirement on the commercial banks.

-12 Actuarial assumptions consist of demographic assumptions on future characteristics of current and former employees such as mortality tables, early retirement rates, etc.; financial assumptions such as discount interest rate, and deviation of the reporting period's experience from the former period's assumptions.
+&lt;sup>12 Actuarial assumptions consist of demographic assumptions on future characteristics of current and former employees such as mortality tables, early retirement rates, etc.; financial assumptions such as discount interest rate, and deviation of the reporting period's experience from the former period's assumptions.